 I gave him a dry look before I stepped into the compact darkness within.

-Once I was securely on the other side, I was able to stand in the low ceiling and saw a service ladder leading downwards.
-I shook away all remaining thoughts of doubt, and I positioned myself correctly.
+Once I was securely on the other side, I was able to stand in the low ceiling, and saw a service ladder leading downwards.
+I shook away all remaining thoughts of doubt, and positioned myself correctly.
 I then expertly slid all the way down.

-At the bottom, I was met with an incredibly thick darkness that I wasn't sure if even my flashlight could penetrate through it.
-I cautiously walked through the abyss and felt my hand connect to a wall.
+I was met with an incredibly thick darkness that I wasn't sure if even my flashlight could penetrate through it.
+I cautiously walked through the abyss, and felt my hand connect to a wall.

 Eventually, the other agents came down, followed by Fear who brought out a data pad and began looking through it.
 "I've got a map of the facility.
-Apparently, we're in the south end of it.
-If we go out that door, we will be in the main area."
+We're in the south end of it.
+If we continue down this hallway, we will be in the main area."

 We made our way towards the door and went into a large area that had posters of humanity's purification.

 I shook my head, and I focused my flashlight on my group which illuminated their pale faces.
 They all blinked as they adapted to the sudden light.

-I ventured into the farther one where there was a dim light that illuminated the otherwise dark room.
+I ventured into the farther one where there was a dim light that illuminated the otherwise dark area.

 I placed my finger over my earpiece and activated it.
 "Testing out the comm. channel; can anyone read me?"